 • Prevent dehydration: Water is always the drink of choice for optimal hydration but if too many electrolytes have been lost, dehydration is still possible.
 Adding electrolytes, particularly under certain conditions like intense exercise, can help keep the body hydrated and well-functioning.

-• Improve athletic performance: Exercise induces weight loss, particularly water weight via sweat, and even losing as little as 1 to 2 percent of body mass can negatively impact physical performance according to this 2018 review12.
+• Improve athletic performance: Exercise induces weight loss, particularly water weight via sweat.
+Even losing as little as 1% to 2% of body mass can negatively impact physical performance according to this 2018 review12.
 This makes rehydration13 with water and salt is an important part of the post-exercise recovery process.
-Also because electrolytes are essential for proper heart and muscle functions, they can improve aerobic capacity preventing muscle cramps.
+Also, because electrolytes are essential for proper heart and muscle functions, they can improve aerobic capacity preventing muscle cramps.

 • Offer hydration when sick: Fever, diarrhea, and vomiting often occur when sick and are also common causes of electrolyte imbalances.
 You can help restore hydration while sick with the help of electrolyte drinks, especially when appetite is low and food just isn’t appealing.